ResourcesArticles

 Setec equipped Norway with electronic smart passports in 2005.
 Norwegian biometric passports meet ICAO and EU security standards.
 The passport's microchips contain the holder's personal information and digital photo.

 The smart card market is expected to expand exponentially, primarily due to the rise of digital national ID and SIM cards.
-SIM cards accounted for 42 percent of the smart card market in 2020.
-It increased to 50 percent of the total market less than a year later.
+SIM cards accounted for 42% of the smart card market in 2020.
+It increased to 50% of the total market less than a year later.

 COVID-19 massively increased the demand for smart cards.
 As businesses trend toward private communication, cellular technologies such as 5G, LTE, eSIM, and M2M, smart card adoption is increasing.

-How Ramp's smart cards simplify corporate expense management
+How Ramp's smart cards simplify business expense management

-Ramp helps you manage thousands of company cards in a few clicks.
-TRamp’s platform stores cards information, expense policies, and transaction data on a single platform, giving you in-depth visibility into expense trends.
+Centralized card management: Ramp helps you manage up to thousands of company cards in a few clicks.
+Our platform displays employee card information, expense policies, and transaction data in a single platform, giving you in-depth visibility into expense trends.

-Ramp helps you automate expense policies, saving you time.
-You can digitize your expense policies and design complex approval workflows, adding manual approvals at predetermined steps.
+Enforce expense policies automatically: Automate your expense policies to save valuable work hours.
+Ramp lets you digitize your expense policies and design complex approval workflows, adding manual approvals at predetermined steps.

-Ramp categorizes expenses automatically.
-An AI-powered engine matches receipts to expenses, automating expense reimbursement processes.
+Automated expense categorization: Our AI-powered platform categorizes expenses and matches receipts to transactions, automating the expense reimbursement processes.
 The result is less time spent manually matching receipts and more time spent analyzing expense trends.

 Smart cards are here to stay and are set to grow even bigger.
 Thanks to their applications in finance, identity management, and healthcare, smart card usage will increase significantly, changing our lives for the better.